rahulpandya295/DNA-Matching/README.md

 DNA-Matching
 ============

-DNA matching and Relationship finder and Properties (eg. color of eyes) finder using Dynamic Programming
+DNA matching and Relationship finder using Dynamic Programming.